osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 ## Matching examples

+The three elements of a FIM config in osquery are (a) the scheduled query against `file_events`, (b) the added `file_paths` section, and (c) the `exclude_paths` sections.

+The `file_events` query is scheduled to collect all of the FIM events that have occurred on any files within the paths specified within `file_paths` but excluding the paths specified within `exclude_paths` on a five minute interval.
+At a high level, this means events are buffered within osquery and sent to the configured _logger_ every five minutes.
+That is, the events are always recorded in real time; the interval is just how often the already recorded events will be logged.

+After you identify the files and directories you wish to monitor, add their match rules to the `file_paths` section in the osquery FIM config.

 - `/Users/%/Library`: Monitor for changes to every user's Library folder, *but not the contents within*.
 - `/Users/%/Library/`: Monitor for changes to files *within* each Library folder, but not the contents of their subdirectories.
 - `/Users/%/Library/%`: Same, changes to files within each Library folder.